Workshops, Seminars, and Working Groups

 - Program on Legal and Constitutional History, University of Virginia Law School

 Monthly legal history workshop for presentation of work-in-progress by legal historians and students in Virginia’s JD-MA joint degree program, and the Colloquium in American Legal History, in which a law school classes discusses recent work in legal history with the authors.

-- Legal History Workshop, University of California-Los Angeles Law School
+- Legal History Workshop, Stanford Law School

 - Center for the Study of Law and Society, University of California-Berkeley

 Weekly interdisciplinary speaker series featuring scholars based in law schools, and social science and humanities departments, including a number of historians.

 - The Center for Law and History, Washington and Lee

 Annual series of workshops for visiting scholars who present work-in-progress, as well as two annual lectures by eminent legal historians.